-Partnerships and mutual benefits
+and mutual benefits

-A regulated aviation sector in a very complex market is pla-

-cing ever greater demands on CPH's ability to create partnerships with the players and stakeholders in and around the airport.
+A regulated aviation sector in a very complex market is placing ever greater demands on CPH's ability stakeholders in and around the airport.
 CPH is therefore keenly focused on its collaboration with business partners, authorities and other stakeholders.
 At CPH, we are seeking to create mutual benefits in partnerships with the 1,300+ companies operating at the airport for the good of Denmark, travellers, business partners and CPH.